c6o/docs/content/tutorials/edge.md

 ### Run Edge Service locally

 This is all fun and good however, we would like to make changes to the Frontend service locally.
 First, let's run it locally using:

 ```bash
 yarn start-frontend
 ```

-You should be able to access to local Frontend service at `http://localhost:3030` however, you should see that the Socket and Core sections show errors.
+You should be able to access the local Frontend service at `http://localhost:3030`, however you should see that the Socket and Core sections show errors.
 This is because the Frontend is not able to access the upstream services.

 This is an opportunity to use the CodeZero Teleport function.
 First, we need the local frontend service to know that we wish to use the teleported configuration by accessing `http://localhost:3030?t=1` or `http://localhost:3030?teleport=1`

 This will reference the following upstream services: